Mama Africa (Yemi Alade album): Composition

-The album opens with "Na Gode", an energetic song that adulates God.
-In "Tumbum", Yemi Alade laments about an undependable lover who likes Nkechi's Jollof but prefers her delicious beans.
+Mama Africa opens with "Na Gode", an energetic song that adulates God.
+In "Tumbum", Alade laments about an undependable lover who likes Nkechi's jollof but prefers her delicious beans.
 The house-influenced record "Tonight" features vocals by P-Square.
 "Kom Kom" borrows from Onyeka Onwenu's "Iyogogo".
-The Latin-inspired track "Marry Me" is a blend of Nigerian pidgin, Igbo and salsa.
+The Latin-inspired track "Marry Me" is a blend of Nigerian Pidgin, Igbo and salsa.
 The highlife song "Ferrari" has been described as "blatantly materialistic" because of lyrics like "Oga I don tire to stay Mainland/ E no go bad if you buy me mansion for Banana Island/ Open supermarket for me for Netherlands."
-In "Kelele", Yemi Alade channels King Sunny Adé.
+In "Kelele", Alade channels King Sunny Adé.
 In "Ego", she grapples with her need for happiness and the good life.
 "Nakupenda" contains backup vocals and drumbeat sounds.